janomach/the-hardisc/README.md

 ### Post-compile time

-The simulation options configurable from the command line:
+The following simulation options are configurable from the command line:

 * **BOOTADD** - booting address in hexadecimal numbering system
 * **CLKPERIOD** - duration of system clock period in picoseconds
-* **TIMEOUT** - simulation time in number of clock-cycles
+* **TIMEOUT** - simulation time in the number of clock cycles
 * **LOGGING** - controls logging verbosity (0-3)
 * **LFILE** - file for dumping spike-like trace
 * **LAT** - disables (0) or enables (other than 0) memory latencies
 * **BIN** - binary to execute
 * **SEE_PROB** - probability of SEE insertion
-* **SEE_GROUP** - individual bits enables fault insertion in different groups, bit 0 enables each group
+* **SEE_GROUP** - individual bits enable fault insertion in different groups, bit 0 enables each group

 ## Usage
 This repository comes with Makefile, containing commands to set up, compile, and simulate a project in the free edition of ModelSim.